 Last Mile Distribution

-JITA’s operations are best described as an alternate rural distribution model that harnesses the ability of base-of-the-pyramid (BoP) rural women.
+JITA’s operations are best described as an alternate rural distribution network that harnesses the ability of base-of-the-pyramid (BoP) rural communities.
 The uniqueness of JITA lies with its focus on the rural consumers, who are generally forced to pay higher prices for basic products due to various gaps in the underdeveloped rural market system.
-JITA’s solution is to offer a multi-product basket via a strong “women inclusive” supply chain network.
+JITA’s solution is to offer a multi-product basket via a strong micro-entrepreneurs (Hubs) and “women inclusive” supply chain network.
 The basket is equipped with high-quality, authentic health, hygiene and nutrition based products that many rural households lack access to because of the gaps in the rural market system.

 JITA is constantly exploring new ways to solve the market linkage problem by pursuing innovative approaches.
 One such initiative is the piloting of the Bottola Centers (Bengali for “a place under the shade of a Banyan tree”), driven by the idea of establishing an area that serves as a one-stop retail, service and community meeting point.
 These Bottola Centers offer a convenient space where women meet and exchange entrepreneurial experiences and ideas, as well as engage in trade activities.